 If you have taken Zantac (or generic ranitidine) more than 60 times and have since been diagnosed with a type of cancer, one of the most important steps that you can take beyond taking the necessary measures to recover your health is to work with an experienced, aggressive attorney who is familiar with drug recalls, side effects, and cancer lawsuits to help you get the financial protection that you deserve and are entitled to.

-1-800-Injured has developed a strong referral network of attorneys that we will be happy to connect you to.
-One of the most difficult steps of a personal injury or medical-related lawsuit is selecting an attorney that you trust, which is why we help people by connecting them directly with an attorney who can assist them with their legal issues.
+One of the most difficult steps of a personal injury or medical-related lawsuit is selecting an attorney that you trust, which is why we offer cost-free consultations.
 Read more below to learn about the specifics of the Zantac and ranitidine lawsuits and related cancer issues.
 Contact us now to be connected with an attorney who can help you fight for your rights.

 Does Zantac Cause Cancer?

 The FDA released a statement at the beginning of October 2019 stating that they had found a link between NDMA (N-nitrosodimethylamine) and a variety of cancers and that there was a risk of this drug being present in Zantac and the generic alternative, ranitidine.
 Following this announcement, there have been a variety of cancer victims, and families who have lost loved ones to a variety of cancers, who have taken a closer look at their medication history and realizing that they had taken Zantac before being diagnosed with cancer.

 While not all Zantac and ranitidine medications have been confirmed to be contaminated with NDMA (N-nitrosodimethylamine), there have been widespread recalls and the link to a variety of cancers has been determined.